 And the Lord God said, Behold, the man is become as one of us, to know good and evil: and now, lest he put forth his hand, and take also of the tree of life, and eat, and live for ever: Therefore the Lord God sent him forth from the garden of Eden, to till the ground from whence he was taken.
 So he drove out the man; and he placed at the east of the garden of Eden Cherubims, and a flaming sword which turned every way, to keep the way of the tree of life.

 Man was forced from the Garden of Eden out of fear.
-God (in the plural) said man had become like them, and must never eat of the Tree of Life (which would make them immortals also).
+Yahweh said man had become like them (plural), and must never eat of the Tree of Life (which would make them immortals also).